OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes/kubernetes-agent/index.md

 ### Cluster-aware tooling

 As the agent is running in the cluster, it can retrieve the cluster's version and correctly use tooling that's specific to that version.
 You also need a lot less tooling as there are no longer any requirements for custom authentication plugins.
+See the [agent tooling](#agent-tooling) section for more details.

 ## Requirements